 - The Company does not have adequate segregation of duties in the handling of their financial reporting.
-This is caused by a very limited number of personnel. - Our company's accounting staff does not have sufficient technical accounting knowledge relating to accounting for income taxes and complex US GAAP matters.
+This is caused by a very limited number of personnel. - The Company's system of internal controls failed to identify multiple journal entries that were identified by the Company's external auditor. - The Company has no formal control process related to the identification and approval of related party transactions. - Our Company's accounting staff does not have sufficient technical accounting knowledge relating to accounting for income taxes and complex US GAAP matters.